Blackwater, Isle of Wight

 Blackwater is a village on the Isle of Wight, England.
 It is located about two miles south of Newport, close to the geographic centre of the island.
 It is in the civil parish of Arreton.
 The Newclose County Cricket Ground is just to the north of the village.

+Name

+The name means 'the dark coloured stream', from Old English blæc and wæter, which may be referring to a stream that ran into the River Medina there.

+The mill there was referred to in the late 1800s as Huffingford Mill, an ancient name recorded in the Domesday Book (1086) as Ovingefort or Huncheford, later being called Huvingeford (1289) and Hofyngeford (~1300).
+It is suspected to mean 'the ford of the people living by the hood-shaped hill', from Old English hūfe, -inga- and ford.
+The hill may be Great Down or St George's Down.

+Former Railway Station

 Newport Junction Railway opened a railway station at Blackwater.
 Blackwater Station first appeared on railway timetables in June, 1876 and operated until June 6, 1956.
 The trackbed of the former railway line is now part of National Cycle Route 23.

+Transport

 Public transport is provided by Southern Vectis bus routes 2 and 3, serving Newport, Ryde, Sandown, Shanklin and Ventnor.
 Former Wightbus 33 between Newport and Ryde, also serves part of the village.